mariamrady92019/Memories_4You/README.md

 - note your memory with image, date,time and location
 - detect if you save any memories near your current location and notify you
 - offline storage to use without internet
+- edit , delete and undelete you memory

 ### built with ###
 - java